build-on-aws/content/posts/building-a-multi-region-serverless-iot-system/index.md

 ![Image showing the EC2 instance network settings.](images/create-ec2-instance-network-setting.png)

-Under advanced settings select the Instance Profile, in the Region, that we created using the CloudFormation template.
+Under advanced settings, select the Instance Profile, in the Region, that we created using the CloudFormation template.

 ![Image showing the EC2 instance advanced settings.](images/create-ec2-instance-advanced-setting.png)